jamilabarasa/Web-Design-Challenge/README.md

     Is responsive (using media queries)

 ## Website Deployed :
-The website is deployed to GitHub pages
+The website is deployed to <a href="https://jamilabarasa.github.io/Web-Design-Challenge/" target="_blank">Github Pages</a>

 ## Visualizations:
 ![plot](assets/images/temp.png)